-Winston Salem State University (WSSU) and other UNC system universities has Medical Lab Tech (MLT) to Clinical Lab Science (CLS) transfer programs.
-For more information go to the links below.
+Winston-Salem State University (WSSU) and other University of North Carolina system universities offer MLT to Clinical Lab Science (CLS) transfer programs.